aspose-slides/Aspose.Slides-API-References/content/python-net/english/aspose.slides/shapecollection/insert_auto_shape/_index.md

 ## insert_auto_shape {#int-shapetype-float-float-float-float-bool}
-Creates a new AutoShape, tunes it from default template and inserts it to
-            the collection at the specified index.
+Creates a new AutoShape and inserts it to the collection at the specified index.
             Note: the type of the shape will be determined by the shapeType parameter.

 ### Returns